Especially for Parents and Families

 Here are some ways you might support your children:

-Although your children want and need to become more autonomous during this period, it is important for them to know you are still available.
-Maintaining a supportive relationship with them can be critical, particularly during their first year of college.
+- Maintaining a supportive relationship with them can be critical, particularly during their first year of college.
 If you and your children were not particularly close prior to their leaving home, it is still important for you to convey your support.
-You may be surprised to find that some space and distance from your children can help improve your relationships with them.

 Here are some ways you might support yourself:

-Students seek counseling for a variety of reasons, including relationship concerns, difficulties with roommates, loneliness, isolation, emotional difficulties including depression and anxiety, eating problems, and identity issues.
+Students seek counseling for a variety of reasons.
 Normally these problems are relatively temporary and students recover fairly quickly; however, if the intensity or persistence of any of the problems makes it hard for your student to function effectively, or if your student is experiencing suicidal thoughts or feelings, it is advisable to encourage your student to come to the Counseling Center right away.
 It usually works best to allow your son or daughter to take the initiative in accessing our services—if you are the one who calls and makes an appointment, your son or daughter may be less likely to follow through.

 Confidentiality is an essential part of any counseling relationship.
 The Counseling Center staff adheres to the ethical standards of their respective professions and to state and federal laws relating to confidentiality.
 These standards and laws prevent us from speaking with concerned parents about their student’s contact with the Center unless we have the student’s written permission.
 Thus, unless your student gives us written permission, we cannot acknowledge whether your student has been seen at the Center or is making progress in counseling.
 The only exceptions occur when a student is under 17.5 years of age, when we are concerned that a student is clearly and imminently suicidal, when we learn of ongoing child abuse, or when we are ordered to release confidential information by a court of law.